iboen/flutter-sample-scoped-model/README.md

-# scopedmodel
+# A Flutter Sample using Scoped Model

-A new Flutter application.
+This is a very simple Flutter application that showing how to implement scoped model for the app state.

 ## Getting Started